Paint

 Combining different amounts of the 2 primary colors- gives you red-orange, red-violet, yellow-orange, yellow-green, blue-violet, blue-green.
 I love this combination of hippy colors!

 Remember that at the turn of the last century, they were still using natural materials as tints, so these plastic colors would not have even been possible to create.
-I’m thinking, let’s keep going so we don’t embarrass this poor house!!!
+But, the wheel of the day would have still included a variation of these tones.

-You can mix tertiary colors to achieve different colors.
-The closer that different colors are on the color wheel, the more compatible they are, and the more intense the resulting color will be when the colors are mixed.
-The further they are, the more muted & less intense they will be.
+You can go on to mix tertiary colors to achieve different colors.
+The closer that different colors you mix together are on the color wheel, the more compatible they are, and the more intense the resulting color will be when the colors are mixed.
+The further they are, the more muted & less intense the resulting color will be.

 CHOOSING BUNGALOW COLORS-THE COLOR GROUPS LESSON